If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 Before you start taking Avonex, tell your doctor if you have any history of depression, mood disorders, or suicidal thoughts or behaviors.
 They may monitor you more often than usual if you have a history of mental health conditions.

-If you do develop any of the symptoms mentioned above, be sure to talk with your doctor or caregiver right away.
-In some cases of suicidal thoughts or behaviors, you may need to visit an emergency room.
+If you develop any of the symptoms mentioned above, be sure to talk with your doctor or caregiver right away.
+In some cases of suicidal thoughts or behaviors, you may need to go to an emergency room.

 Your doctor will usually have you stop taking Avonex if you develop depression, mood changes, or suicidal thoughts or behaviors.
 Some people reported that their depression symptoms eased after stopping treatment with Avonex.